Canop/glassbench/README.md

 ![tbl](doc/intro-tbl.png)

-*(in the future iterations and total durations will be shown only in verbose mode)*

 ## Record every tests, with tags to help you compare strategies

 Read the whole history of your project's benchmarks, as everything is stored in SQLite.